 A professional audiological evaluation is essential.
 At Hearing Point Noida, our specialists conduct:

-- Pure-tone audiometry – Determines the quietest sounds you can hear at different frequencies.
+• Pure-tone audiometry – Determines the quietest sounds you can hear across frequencies.

-- Speech audiometry – Assesses your ability to hear and repeat spoken words.
+• Speech audiometry – Assesses your ability to recognize and repeat spoken words.

 Early diagnosis is key to preventing further hearing deterioration.